rancherlabs/support-tools/eks-ebs-enable/README.md

 Starting with EKS v1.23 you are required to use the out-of-tree drivers for EBS backed volumes.
 This support tool can be used to enable the the **Amazon EBS CSI Driver** via an EKS addon.

+When run this will do the following per cluster:

+- Lookup the cluster details in Rancher
+- Get the AWS creds for the cluster from Rancher (if not using explicit creds)
+- Get the EKS cluster details from AWS
+- Creates an OIDC provider for the EKS cluster
+- Create a new IAM role for the cluster to use with the EBS addon (named `EBS_CSI_<CLUSTERNAME>` )
+- Attaches the EBS policy to the new role
+- Installs the EBS CSI addon for the EKS cluster using the created role
+- Waits for the addon to be `active` (or timesout)

+The tool is idempotent so it can be run multiple times against the same cluster (even if the last run failed).

 ## Requirements

 You will need specific permissions to enable the addon.
 These permissions are currently outside the recommended set of permissions for Rancher.